Tommy suffered through two shots and a photo session yesterday. He was unpleasant today, to put it mildly.

 The best part about the Holiday House?
 All proceeds from the event [showcased through December 7] benefit the Greater New York City Affiliate of Susan G. Komen for the Cure.

-HolidayHouseNY.com for more information.
+Visit HolidayHouseNY.com for more information.